009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 * 5. Ask for a simple math taks (e. g.
 "5 * 5")
 * In the next step Hal will give you an answer.
 If he did not undestand what you said, he will ask to repeat.

+This was the speech recognition process itself.
+Now we want to point out our biggest successes a bit more.

-- **Recording sounds**: We had some troubles while downloading PyAudio, so when we first recorded sounds it was a big success for us.
+- **Recording  voices**: We had some troubles while downloading PyAudio, so when Hal first started to record our spoken voice it was a big success.
+- **Hal speaks**: But actually the biggest success we had was when Hal started speakig.
-- **Hal speaks**: The biggest success during our project was when our Speech Assistant Hal started speaking to us.
+- The biggest success during our project was when our Speech Assistant Hal started speaking to us.
-- **Hal recognizes words and sentences and give answers to that**
+- **Hal recognizes words and sentences and give answers to that**: At some point Hal finally "understood" the sentences we said.
+This was such a big thing for us and we had lots of fun to think about new features and libraries we can add to our code.

 - - - -
 - - - -